 Find lots more fun with our article Top 10 Things to do in Phoenix with Kids.

-5. Vertuccio Farms Fall Festival
+5. Vertuccio Farms Fall Festival in Mesa

 On the farm are all sorts of activities for little ones to enjoy.
 Take a ride on the barrel train, try out pumpkin bowling, jump around on the extreme air pillow, and so much more.

 New this year, Carters Farms Mobile Petting Zoo will be bringing their furry friends for some snuggle time.
 Petting zoo is included in admission, but for an additional fee, Carter Farms will be providing pony rides as well.